TheNinth7/evcc-garmin/docs/README.md

 The widget features a main view displaying key site statistics, along with additional detail views (currently limited to forecasts, with potential for more in the future).

-This section covers the following topics:
+This section begins with the following topics:

 - [Keys & Gestures](#keys--gestures)
 - [Site Views](#site-views)

+It then details navigation between site views based on your settings and device:

 - [Navigation Flow: one site, launched from glance](#navigation-flow-one-site-launched-from-glance)
 - [Navigation Flow: multiple sites, launched from glance](#navigation-flow-multiple-sites-launched-from-glance)
 - [Navigation Flow: one site, widget only](#navigation-flow-one-site-widget-only)
 - [Navigation Flow: multiple sites, widget only](#navigation-flow-multiple-sites-widget-only)

+Finally, it concludes with an overview of the general system information view:

 - [System Info View](#system-info-view-view)

 ### Keys & Gestures